 To begin, click Start Now.
 If it's not your first time, jump ahead and keep reading.

 Configure the tournament by uploading a picture, giving it a name, description, language/framework.

-Give the tournament a name.
-Include the year or another point of reference so it's easier to refer back to it and check results.
+Name the tournament.
+Include the year or other point of reference to easily refer back to it in future.

 Give the tournament a description to let participants know what it's all about.
 Include specific details about the tournament or training event related to it.

 There is an option to add a tournament Join Code.
-Join codes make it easy to invite specific participants or groups only.
-This is a good idea if you're running a couple of tournaments simultaneously for different developer groups as it can stop them from accidentally joining the wrong one.
+Join codes make it easy to invite specific participants or groups.
+This is ideal if you're running a couple of tournaments simultaneously for different developer groups as it can stop them from accidentally joining the wrong one.